 Bay Area residents, however, will have little say in who gets to rule the House.
 With the exception of the race between Rep. Jerry McNerney, an East Bay Democrat being challenged by a 24-year-old UC Berkeley law student, none of the competitive contests are in the Bay Area.
 Most are in Southern California and the Central Valley.

 DCCC Chairman Rep. Steve Israel, D-N.Y., agreed that redistricting has put California back in play to a point that Democrats can't just sit back and try to ride the president's coattails.
-But "unquestionably, the better the president does in
+But "unquestionably, the better the president does in California, the more seats we pick up," he said.

 California, Illinois, Texas and Florida are where the Democratic Party sees the most opportunities, yet only Florida is likely to be a presidential swing state.
 So in the three other states, Israel said, "we're going to run these campaigns on our own terrain, with our resources, with our own message."